GianfrancoBazzani/zk-Verifiable-Credentials-DB/README.md

  <img width="500" src="img/circuit-settings.PNG">
 </p>

-3. Set same TREE_DEPTH in the credentialDB.sol.
+3. Set same TREE_DEPTH in the credentialsDB.sol.

 4. Compile circuit using `yarn compilecircuit` or running `scripts/compile-circuit.sh` script.
 Here we can modify the script to select the Ptau file if the compilation of the circuit has to many constrait.

-5. Run bump solidity script using `yarn bumpsolidityverifier` or `node scripts/compile-circuit.sh`
+5. Run bump solidity script using `yarn bumpsolidityverifier` or `node scripts/compile-circuit.sh`.

 6. Now you have to deploy the contracts, use `yarn deploy` to deploy it in the hardhat local network (you should have it running) or setup a custom network in hardhat.config.ts and use `npm hardhat run --network "custom network" scripts/deploy.ts`.